-- In Massachusetts, simple assault and battery has commonly been held not to involve moral turpitude.
-53 In contrast, most aggravated assault crimes are considered CIMTs.
-54 - Most sex offenses, including rape, prostitution and indecent assault and battery, are CIMTs.
-Failure to register as a sex offender is also considered a CIMT.55 - Among crimes against property, arson, robbery, larceny, and malicious destruction of property have been found to be CIMTs.
-56 - Crimes involving theft or fraud as an essential element are almost always held to be CIMTs.57 - Weapons offenses generally are held to involve moral turpitude.
+- Crimes involving theft or fraud as an essential element are almost always held to be CIMTs.59 - Weapons offenses generally are held to involve moral turpitude.
 However, simple gun possession (i.e., G.L. c.
-269, § 10) is not a crime of moral turpitude, although it is a separate ground of deportability.58
+269, § 10) is not a crime of moral turpitude, although it is a separate ground of deportability.60

 Violations of regulatory laws and laws that involve strict liability or negligence generally do not involve moral turpitude.
-59 For example, operating under the influence, aggravated OUI and second or subsequent OUI are not CIMTs.
-60
+61 For example, operating under the influence, aggravated OUI and second or subsequent OUI are not CIMTs.62

 Please note that this list is not conclusive and that this is a constantly evolving area of law.
-Before advising a noncitizen about the immigration consequences of any offense, it is essential to research the question of moral turpitude thoroughly.61
+Before advising a noncitizen about the immigration consequences of any offense, it is essential to research the question of moral turpitude thoroughly.
+63